The Melanated Nation

 Brown-skinned people need to reject referring to themselves as Black and embrace or coin a new more positive term.

 The Moors were people of dark skin who lived in North Africa and throughout the world.
-They brought Europe out of the Dark ages (no education, no hygiene, no sense of health or nutrition) by introducing civilization, hygiene, science, agriculture, mathematics, astronomy & art.
+They brought Europe out of the Dark Ages (no education, no hygiene, no sense of health or nutrition) by introducing civilization, hygiene, science, agriculture, mathematics, astronomy & art.

 The word Moor or Moorish is used generally by Europeans sometimes to denote Muslims or Black people.

-Next, we need to take a second look at the sheer beauty that is our amazing melanated skin – experience it through new eyes.
+Next, we need to take a second look at the sheer beauty that is our amazing melanated skin.
+Experience it through new eyes.

 Fall in love with your skin and it’s hue!
 No matter if it’s high yellow, red-bone, golden honey, caramel-coated, mahogany dream, or dark sensual chocolate, your skin is color is gorgeous!

-No matter how dark your pigmentation is – it is not black!
-It’s not cursed, it’s not a negative, it’s not anything to be ashamed of – Period!
-To be Black or White by definition means to be void of color – are you without color???
+No matter how dark your pigmentation is, it is not black!
+It’s not cursed, it’s not a negative, it’s not anything to be ashamed of, period!
+To be Black or White by definition means to be void of color.
+Are you without color?
 I didn’t think so.

-We’re a race filled with color; an endless spectrum of beautiful shades and hues.
+We’re a race filled with color.
+An endless spectrum of beautiful shades and hues.
 So, why have we accepted or embraced the term Black to identify us?

 However, if you prefer to continue referring to yourself as Black this is ok too.
 Just be aware of this categorization and its sole purpose to curse you, mock you and associate you with ugly negative things.